-There is a risk that the Company may violate certain financial covenants from the second quarter of 2016 onwards relating to its debt held with ERBD, given the current low commodity prices.
+There is a risk that the Company may violate certain financial covenants in future reporting periods relating to its debt held with ERBD, given the current low commodity prices.
 If these covenants are not met, the debt may become due on demand.
 This material uncertainty may cast significant doubt with respect to the ability of the Company to continue as a going concern.